DataWraith/notelog/README.md

 #### Searching for Notes

-You can search for notes by asking the LLM:
+You can search for notes by tag (fulltext search is not yet supported):

 - `Find notes with tag +project`
-- `Search for notes about programming from May 2025`
+- `Search for notes tagged +sqlite and +til from May 2025`
 - `How many notes tagged +todo do I have?`

 To avoid bloating the context window too much, a maximum of 25 note titles and the corresponding IDs (for use with the `fetch_note` tool) will be returned.